yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/4_Deploy_MDE_Onboarding_Package.md

 5. In deployment method, select **Mobile Device Management / Microsoft Intune**.
 6. Click **Download onboarding package** button and download onboarding package in zip format.
 (GatewayWindowsDefenderATPOnboardingPackage.zip will be downloaded if you choose Streamlined connectivity)

-I’ll add a portal screenshot below for reference.
+I'll add a portal screenshot below for reference.
-If you don’t see these menus, it’s possible you don’t have sufficient permissions in Defender.
+If you don't see these menus, it's possible you don't have sufficient permissions in Defender.
 Please refer to this document to verify your access.
 ![image alt](https://github.com/yujiaoMSFT/mde-temp/blob/c2241e2fa4df4f6a4ca655f2cb7270106de7378b/images/macOS/MDE-Download-OnboardingPackage1.png)

 7. Extract the zip file.
 If you are using Windows, right click the file in the file explorere and select **Extract all**.